billz/simple-commerce/README.md

 # (Really) Simple Commerce 🛍️

 I needed a simple, fast, responsive, self-hosted commerce solution to sell a featured product plus a few accessories.
-The existing commerce projects I found didn't fit my requirements, so created my own.
-Rather than rely on a database backend, all relevant settings (shop, product, shipping and inventory) are managed with JSON files.
+The existing commerce projects I found didn't fit my requirements, so I created my own.
+Rather than rely on a database backend, all relevant settings (shop, product, shipping and inventory) are instead managed with JSON files.
 Stripe is used as the payment processor.
+The shop is still operational, which now serves as a [live demo](https://airbuddy.io/).

 After successfully running this side business for several years, I decided to sunset the physical product and open source the software project.
 This repo is the end result.
 It's worked more-or-less flawlessly for me and done all that I've asked of it.